 - Preheat the oven to 550 degrees Fahrenheit.

-- Remove prime rib from the sous vide bag.
+- Remove the prime rib from the sous vide bag.
 Pat dry and rub with garlic herb butter.

 - Place the prime rib in a roasting pan lined with a metal rack.

 - Roast the prime rib in the oven for 8-10 minutes.

 Sous Vide Prime Rib Temperature Chart

 I like to use this prime rib temperature chart as a guide to picking the perfect internal temperature of the prime rib.
 Just set the sous vide machine to the temperature of your choosing!

 It is always best to use a meat thermometer to make sure your prime rib roast recipe is done perfectly to your liking.

 |Rare beef temp||125°F - bright red in the middle|